Miami Drug Possession Attorney

 - Unlawful search and seizure – Law enforcement officials must follow certain rules – such as obtaining reasonable suspicion to make a traffic stop or having probable cause or a warrant to arrest a suspect – to avoid violating a person’s constitutional rights, which means conducting lawful search and seizure procedures.
 Unless the drugs were found in plain view (e.g., on the passenger seat or on the dashboard), if the police performed a search without your consent, without establishing probable cause, or without a warrant, then any evidence gathered will be suppressed.

-At the Law Office of Armando J. Hernandez, P.A., we have more than 19 years of experience handling a wide range of drug crimes.
+At the Law Office of Armando J. Hernandez, P.A., we have more than 20 years of experience handling a wide range of drug crimes.
 Attorney Hernandez is a former prosecutor who understands how the court will approach your case and build an effective and personalized defense strategy to help you either avoid conviction or serving serious penalties, like jail time.
+Our deep familiarity with the legal system provides invaluable insights into potential weaknesses in the prosecution's argument and helps in crafting a strong, viable defense.

 Understanding Florida Drug Possession Laws